 Despite this small drawback, our PrivateVPN review still considers this service as one of the best VPNs for security, torrenting, gaming, and unblocking geo-restricted websites.

 So, let’s see how much all this is going to cost you if you want this VPN installed to protect you online.

-It seems that it is not only NordVPN that increased its prices recently.
+It seems that it’s not only NordVPN that increased its prices recently.
 While updating this PrivateVPN review, we saw that they also added a few cents here and there while at the same time decreasing their server fleet.

-With that said, these prices are still one of the cheapest on the market today.
+With that said, these prices are still some of the cheapest on the market today.